 AUA is accredited through the WASC Senior College and University Commission in the United States, therefore credits are transferable to most higher education institutions.
 We encourage you to keep in communication with your university’s study abroad advisor to ensure that the classes you ultimately register for will transfer to your degree.
 It is ultimately your responsibility to ensure the courses you take will apply towards your degree.

 AUA accepts international students throughout the year.
 You can apply to spend the fall and/or spring academic semesters and take a full course load (12-15 credits).
-If you prefer a shorter experience, the summer term offers courses lasting between 5 to 8 weeks during which you can take 3 to 9 credits.
+If you prefer a shorter experience, the summer term offers courses lasting 8 weeks during which you can take up to 6 credits.

 At this time, AUA does not offer financial aid for summer and/or study abroad program applicants.